HOW TO HELP ADJUST YOUR STRUCTURE or

 c) You can go at your own pace.
 You control the force and speed with which you do the procedure.

 Having said this, I love going to a skilled chiropractor or osteopath, who are truly gifts of God.
 Finding the great ones, however, can be difficult.

-A. The reach.
+4. The neck reach.
 With your head centered in relation to your body, gently and slowly turn your head to the right until your right cheek is on the bed sheet.
 Do not slide the back of your head along the bed, but instead move your entire upper body to the right as you turn your head.
 This means you will reach or stretch your upper spine and even the left shoulder as you turn your head to the right.
 If done right, you should have a good stretch or reach to the right.
 Do not be surprised or afraid if you hear some clicking or popping sounds as you turn your head.